Battle of Lake Huleh (1771)

-In the Battle of Lake Huleh on 2 September 1771, the rebel forces of Zahir al-Umar and Nasif al-Nassar routed the army of Uthman Pasha al-Kurji, the Ottoman governor of Damascus, at Lake Huleh in the eastern Galilee.
-Most of Uthman Pasha's 10,000-40,000 strong army drowned in the Jordan River as they attempted to flee Zahir's forces commanded by his son Ali al-Zahir.
+In the Battle of Lake Huleh on 2 September 1771, the rebel forces of Daher al-Umar and Nasif al-Nassar routed the army of Uthman Pasha al-Kurji, the Ottoman governor of Damascus, at Lake Huleh in the eastern Galilee.
+Most of Uthman Pasha's 10,000-40,000 strong army drowned in the Jordan River as they attempted to flee Daher's forces commanded by his son Ali al-Daher.
 According to historian William Harris, the battle has been "mythologized in local historiography and poetry".
 Nonetheless, no official account of the battle by the Ottomans was recorded.

 Background

-Starting in the 1740s, the Ottoman-appointed Arab tax-farmer for most of Galilee, Zahir al-Umar, became virtually autonomous and in late 1768 he entered into an alliance with his erstwhile enemy, Sheikh Nasif al-Nassar, the virtual leader of the Shia Muslim clans of Jabal Amil (modern-day South Lebanon).
-By then Zahir was the de facto ruler over the Sidon Eyalet with the exception of Sidon itself.
+Starting in the 1740s, the Ottoman-appointed Arab tax-farmer for most of Galilee, Daher al-Umar, became virtually autonomous and in late 1768 he entered into an alliance with his erstwhile enemy, Sheikh Nasif al-Nassar, the virtual leader of the Shia Muslim clans of Jabal Amil (modern-day South Lebanon).
+By then Daher was the de facto ruler over the Sidon Eyalet with the exception of Sidon itself.

-In 1771 Zahir and Nasif joined forces with Ali Bey al-Kabir of Egypt who dispatched his lieutenants Ismail Bey and Abu al-Dhahab to conquer Ottoman Syria.
+In 1771 Daher and Nasif joined forces with Ali Bey al-Kabir of Egypt who dispatched his lieutenants Ismail Bey and Abu al-Dhahab to conquer Ottoman Syria.
 The rebel alliance had the backing of the Russian Navy and captured both Sidon and Damascus in early June, driving out their governors, Darwish Pasha al-Kurji and Uthman Pasha al-Kurji, respectively, and the Druze army of Yusuf Shihab, Emir of Mount Lebanon.
 Shortly after, however, the Egyptian forces suddenly withdrew from Damascus on 18 June.
-This action surprised Zahir and Nasif who were left vulnerable to resurgent Ottoman forces in Sidon and they withdrew from that city on 20 June.
+This action surprised Daher and Nasif who were left vulnerable to resurgent Ottoman forces in Sidon and they withdrew from that city on 20 June.

-Upon Uthman Pasha's return to Damascus on 26 June, he launched an expedition to reassert his authority over areas of Palestine that Zahir was left in control of in the aftermath of the Egyptian offensive.
-His forces relieved the Jarrar family from Zahir's siege of Sanur and recaptured Gaza and Ramla.
+Upon Uthman Pasha's return to Damascus on 26 June, he launched an expedition to reassert his authority over areas of Palestine that Daher was left in control of in the aftermath of the Egyptian offensive.
+His forces relieved the Jarrar family from Daher's siege of Sanur and recaptured Gaza and Ramla.
 Uthman Pasha was unable to recapture Jaffa.
-He returned to Damascus where plans were set in motion to subdue Zahir and Nasif.
-A plan was laid out whereby Uthman Pasha would launch an offensive against Zahir's forces in the eastern Galilee and would be supported by his sons Darwish Pasha of Sidon and Muhammad Pasha of Tripoli and more critically, Emir Yusuf Shihab.
+He returned to Damascus where plans were set in motion to subdue Daher and Nasif.
+A plan was laid out whereby Uthman Pasha would launch an offensive against Daher's forces in the eastern Galilee and would be supported by his sons Darwish Pasha of Sidon and Muhammad Pasha of Tripoli and more critically, Emir Yusuf Shihab.